newhuo-tech/hk-docs/source/index.html.md

 - Read permission: It is used to query the data, such as order query, trade query.
 - Trade permission: It is used to create order, cancel order and transfer, etc.
-- Withdraw permission: It is used to create withdraw order, cancel withdraw order, etc.

 Please remember below information after creation: